The best kids mountain bikes and balance bikes PLUS how you can get hold of some of them for less than the price of a Pokémon.

 What wheel size does my kid need?

+Size is key when getting the best mountain bike or balance bike for your little ‘un.
 This will vary according to the height and inside leg of your child, but for most kids, the following guidelines apply:

 - 2 – 3 yrs old = 12in wheel balance bike